camunda/camunda-docs/docs/apis-tools/frontend-development/introduction-to-task-applications.md

 ## What are task applications?

 Task applications are end-user applications that allow humans to perform work orchestrated with a process.
-A [user task](/components/modeler/bpmn/user-tasks/user-tasks.md/#user-task-forms) (also refered to as a **human task**) represents a single **work item** to be performed by an individual or a group.
+A [user task](/components/modeler/bpmn/user-tasks/user-tasks.md/#user-task-forms) (also referred to as a **human task**) represents a single **work item** to be performed by an individual or a group.
 The jobs of a task application include:

 - Listing available tasks and allowing users to select a task to work on.
-- Providing filter and search options for users so that they can easily find the right next task to work on.
+- Providing filter and search options for users so they can more easily find the right next task to work on.
 - Presenting the selected task and an interface for completing the task, usually via a form.
 - Providing an interface to create new tasks, e.g. by starting a new process.
 - Provide insight into the progress of work tasks, including processes and cases.
-- Aggregate information so that users and their managers can assess the impact on process goals, such as KPIs and SLAs.
+- Aggregate information so users and their managers can assess the impact on process goals, such as KPIs and SLAs.
 - Ensure tasks are visible only to authorized users.

 Task applications play a key role in the orchestration of business processes.
 They enable the orchestration of processes that still contain manual work instead of automating each process step in advance.
-This unlocks the potential for continuous improvement and for identifying opportunities for process optimization as well as automation.
+This unlocks the potential for continuous improvement and for identifying opportunities for process optimization and automation.

 :::tip
-Not sure if you should use the Camunda Tasklist, build your custom task application, or use a third-party applicaton?
+Not sure if you should use Camunda Tasklist, build your custom task application, or use a third-party application?
 Read the [guide to understand human task management](/components/best-practices/architecture/understanding-human-tasks-management.md#deciding-about-your-task-list-frontend) first.
 :::

 ## Tasklist layout